smartbinaryllc/website/README.md

-# website
+# Smart Binary website

-the www.smartbinary.com site
+Built from the default Gatsby starter

+For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/)